 Kawakami obtained his B.A. from New York University, but also studied at Johns Hopkins University, Columbia University, and the United States Military Academy at West Point.
 He also holds a J.D. from the University of Minnesota Law School, an International Business Law LL.M. from Tilburg University, and a Ph.D. from Maastricht University.
 His Doctoral research addressed the issue of labor exploitations in the global supply chain.
-He's an Aquarius who enjoys Mexican food and long walks on the beach.
+He's an Aquarius who enjoys tacos and long walks on the beach.

 - Assistant Professor of Private Law at Maastricht University Faculty of Law